happy-coders/fun-cli/README.md

 # Fun CLI

 Open your projects in the most fun way possible!
 With `fun-cli` you can manage your projects adding alias and a list of tasks to execute when the project open.
-Some tasks are:

-- Open you preferred text editor, IDE, etc
+## Tasks

-- Open spotify in some playlist
+- Open project in VSCode
-- The sky is the limit!

 ## Install